Tests: Preparation Suggestions

 What do you know about the test?

 Knowing the various aspects of the testing situation is valuable in deciding what to study.
-This includes knowing how much detail to study, and what level of learning you should do.
+This includes knowing how much detail to study, and what information to cover.
 Ask the instructor, the teacher's assistant, fellow classmates, or former students.

 What kind of test will it be?

-Objective, short answer, essay, multiple choice, or a combination?
+Will it be an objective, short answer, essay, multiple choice, or a combination test?
 Objective tests will necessitate learning specific facts and being able to recognize answers.
 Subjective (essay) tests require an overall understanding of the material with less emphasis on learning specific facts, although knowing specific information is important.

 How many items will be on the test?